 Getting the right people into the right roles, motivating them to perform to the best of their abilities and providing a tailored career path through learning and development (L&D) are just a few of the main duties attributed to HR professionals.

-Here are some examples of graduate roles and related careers in HR management (HRM), recruitment and L&D.
+Here are some examples of graduate careers in HR management (HRM), recruitment and L&D.

-A degree in sociology, psychology, counselling, teaching or youth work may boost your chances of landing a job in this area, but whatever subject you've studied, you'll need to work towards the Qualification in Careers Guidance (QCG).
+A degree in sociology, psychology, counselling, teaching or youth work may boost your chances of landing a job in this area, but whatever the subject, you'll need to work towards the Qualification in Career Development.
 Learn more about the role of careers adviser.

 Human resources officer